Best Preschools in Singapore 2026: Honest Comparison & Pricing

 - Good special needs support at selected centres

-- Emphasis on outdoor learning
+- Emphasis on outdoor learning (our daughter's centre had a really nice garden area)

 MOE Kindergarten (MK)

-AOFS eligible: Fees can be further reduced to as low as $12/month
+Monthly fees: $160/month (Singaporean children).
+Can be reduced to as low as $12/month with AOFS.

 - Excellent curriculum aligned with primary school readiness

-- Located within primary schools (smooth transition)
+- Located within primary schools — smooth P1 transition

 - Limited centres (not in every neighbourhood)

-- Popular and competitive to get in
+- Popular and competitive

 Private Preschools